logancyang/obsidian-copilot/README.md

 ## 🛠️ Features

 - Engage with numerous LLMs seamlessly within Obsidian via the Copilot Chat window.
-- Access GPT-4 or Claude 3 without purchasing ChatGPT Plus or Claude Pro—simply use your own API key (stored locally) and pay as you go for the best value.
+- Access OpenAI or Anthropic models without purchasing ChatGPT Plus or Claude Pro—simply use your own API key (stored locally) and pay as you go for the best value.
-- Choose from a variety of models, including OpenAI, Azure, Google, Claude, OpenRouter, Groq, Cohere, or **any third-party models with OpenAI-compatible APIs** via Custom Model.
+- Choose from a variety of models, including OpenAI, Azure, Google, Anthropic, OpenRouter, Groq, Cohere, or **any third-party models with OpenAI-compatible APIs** via Custom Model.
 - Customize parameters like LLM temperature, max tokens, and conversation context to suit your needs (**be mindful of API costs**).
 - Utilize local models powered by LM Studio and Ollama.
 - Easily copy, edit, or insert any message to your note with a single click.